The Purpose of Sacrifice

 - The Encosmic Gods (I.e., The planets and stars, who are practically the leader Gods.
 Athene who rules fiery aether/fixed stars, and the Celestial Demiurge Zeus-Helios), who embrace matter within themselves and impose order on it.

-It is necessary to provide worship in accordance of their nature, and thus the worship to the Encosmic Gods must be corporeal / material, the worship to the Hypercosmic Gods must be immaterial and relate to the mind, and the worship of the Hyper-Encosmic Gods a medium.
+It is necessary to provide worship in accordance of their nature, and thus the worship to the Encosmic Gods must be corporeal / material, the worship to the Hypercosmic Gods must be immaterial and relate to the mind, and the worship of the Hyper-Encosmic Gods must be a medium.
 All these forms of worship, however, are important to do to be whole, as they are representative of a type of divine that aid in operating the cosmos and help communicate the will of the Celestial Demiurge, and thus they all are required for a “completeness” in the pursuit for henosis.

 “Prayers without sacrifices are only words, with sacrifices they are live words; the word gives meaning to the life, while the life animates the word.”